Albatross

 Albatrosses are highly efficient in the air, using dynamic soaring and slope soaring to cover great distances with little exertion.
 They feed on squid, fish, and krill by either scavenging, surface seizing, or diving.
 Albatrosses are colonial, nesting for the most part on remote oceanic islands, often with several species nesting together.
 Pair bonds between males and females form over several years, with the use of "ritualised dances", and last for the life of the pair.
 A breeding season can take over a year from laying to fledging, with a single egg laid in each breeding attempt.
 A Laysan albatross, named Wisdom, on Midway Island is the oldest-known wild bird in the world; she was first banded in 1956 by Chandler Robbins.

 Of the 22 species of albatrosses recognised by the IUCN, 21 are listed as at some level of concern; two species are Critically Endangered, seven species are Endangered, six species are Vulnerable, and six species are Near Threatened.
 Numbers of albatrosses have declined in the past due to harvesting for feathers.
 Albatrosses are threatened by introduced species, such as rats and feral cats that attack eggs, chicks, and nesting adults; by pollution; by a serious decline in fish stocks in many regions largely due to overfishing; and by longline fishing.
 Longline fisheries pose the greatest threat, as feeding birds are attracted to the bait, become hooked on the lines, and drown.
-Identified stakeholders such as governments, conservation organisations, and people in the fishing industry are all working toward reducing this bycatch.
+Identified stakeholders such as governments, conservation organisations, and people in the fishing industry are all working toward reducing this phenomenon.